 - We encourage you to take the most rigorous academic program available at your high school, including your senior year.

-- In the selection process, we consider your goals, talents, accomplishments, and activities in high school and the community.
+- In addition to your grades, we consider your goals, talents, accomplishments and activities in both high school and the community.

-- Use your application essay to introduce yourself and tell your story.
+- Have an interesting story or unique experiences?
+Use your application essay to introduce yourself and let us know what makes you you.

-- We’re glad to review any supplementary materials you feel are important, such as artwork, recorded performances, original writing, and additional recommendations.
+- We’re glad to review any supplementary materials you feel are important to conveying a full picture of who you are, such as artwork, recorded performances, original writing and additional recommendations.

 Show Your Interest